rkaunismaa/TranslationWithTransformers/README.md

 Plus jax, tensorflow text, tensorflow datasets ...

 If this breaks stuff, then I may have to rebuild the image.
 WOW, does it ever install a ton of new libraries!

+### Saturday, Feburary 18, 2023

+I reran some of the older notebooks just to ensure they still run without errors, and they do.
+Nice!

+Installed transformers ...

+    pip install transformers

+Hmm looks like I need a few more libraries ...

+    pip install transformers datasets evaluate

+    pip install sentencepiece

+    pip install sacrebleu

+Hmm ... also need to install git ... for the huggingface login stuff.

+    conda install -c anaconda git
+    conda install git-lfs